-be the property operation 00 leased subdivisions required exempt company A11 property property owned situated 0f from which is under to pay the Authority's H incorporated. all 5 which the Authority outside taxes levied by the taxes order to by (or or assessments the contract be transit corporate exempt shall be leased with ы С system. tto) incorporated. state and by the nodn boundaries in the the its Authority The Authority used real Authority and and All such which the for owned by political shall personal the shall сору and affairs thereof The :...
-Board shall make a t ц the each end of constituent municipality. each fiscal an audit of year its financial and shall transactions furnish
+be property operation be leased subdivisions required exempt company A11 property property owned situated 0f from which is under to pay the Authority's Ľ. incorporated. all L· which the Authority outside taxes levied by the taxes order by (or leased ц С or assessments the contract be transit corporate exempt shall be with ы С system. to) the incorporated. state nodn boundaries in the ett. and by the Authority The Authority used real Authority and and A11 which the for owned by political shall personal such the shall сору and affairs thereof The Board shall make a t сt С the each end of each fiscal constituent municipality.
+ARTICLE XV an audit of year its financial and shall transactions furnish գ t tion time among ment .0 H the bears ment the the assets and 0ff 0ff оњ HB g those time assets the dissolution. a11 the each the of the of dissolution. municipalities debts constituent municipalities event total population of that constituent municipality shall of the Authority, Authority shall be the Authority is its population Division ARTICLE who shall are IAX all constituent municipaliti a t constituent members dissolved, the balance be the time liquidated or by any other made receive the according of dissolution either and, shall after pay-Åq be a t to popula means, agree share divided the